Generic name: lanolin topical [ LAN-oh-lin-TOP-ik-al ]

-Brand Name: HPA Lanolin, Lanolor Cream, Lan-O-Soothe, Lansinoh for Breast Feeding Mothers, Tender Care, Lanolin Hydrous, Lansinoh for Healthy Feet, Soothe and Cool Free Medseptic Skin Protectant
+Brand names: HPA Lanolin, Lanolor Cream, Lan-O-Soothe, Lansinoh for Breast Feeding Mothers, Tender Care, ... show all 8 brands Lanolin Hydrous, Lansinoh for Healthy Feet, Soothe and Cool Free Medseptic Skin Protectant

 What is lanolin topical?